pypi/warehouse/docs/blog/posts/2023-04-21-introducing-pypi-organizations.md

 ### Increasing sustainability and support

-In 2022 PyPI served 199,529,846,822 downloads for the 428,120 projects hosted there.
-This means that in 2022, PyPI saw a 57% annual growth in download counts and bandwidth alike.
+In the last year PyPI served 235.7 billion downloads for the 448,941 projects hosted there.
+This means that since the previous period, PyPI saw a 57% annual growth in download counts and bandwidth alike.
 Having more people using and contributing to Python every year is an fantastic problem to have, but it is one we must increase organizational capacity to accommodate.